Troubleshooting

 If the stick is moving but the forces feel wrong, the problem is usually a profile or airframe mismatch:

-- Start with the Cessna 172 starter profile.
-It's the known-good baseline.
-Most “wrong” feels come from a profile that was tuned for a different aircraft.
+- Start with the built-in starter closest to your aircraft: Cessna 172 Skyhawk (G1000), Daher TBM 930, Beechcraft King Air 350i, Airbus A320neo, or Boeing 747-8 Intercontinental.
+Most “wrong” feels come from a profile that was tuned for a different aircraft class.

 - Third-party aircraft occasionally skip implementing standard SimVars.
 The bridge tolerates this (missing vars default to zero), but some effects will fail to fire as a result.
 This is a known limitation we can't easily work around in the bridge — report the specific aircraft so we can characterise.